JulianR0/monstermod-redo/README.md

 ## Known Bugs

-I'm aware that the plugin is far from perfect, and there are a few things that need fixing/will be fixing as the project evolves:
+I'm aware that the plugin is far from perfect, and there are a few things that need polishing *-especially the AI-*.
+I'll try to fix/will be fixing as the project evolves:

 - Human Grunts are unable to reload their weapons.
 As a workaround, infinite ammo has been given to them.